-The Master of Fine Arts in Creative Writing - is the next exciting step for those who have already completed a taught Masters.
+The Master of Fine Arts (MFA) in Creative Writing - is the next exciting step for those who have already completed a taught Masters.
 The MFA project culminates in your original contribution to literary culture in the form of a complete manuscript and Critical Commentary reflecting on relevant sources and processes which have informed its composition.
 You will produce a full-length manuscript (novel, collection, script, biography) under the expert one to one supervision of one of the professional writers at the York Centre for Writing in the stunning setting of historic York and its surrounding area.
-Your project will also be supported by a weekend Residential Masterclass in an inspiring setting and can be focussed on publication, community/heritage or critical theory.